UPDATE: Arrest made after Holladay stabbing

 (This story was updated to include the arrest and naming of the suspect.)

 HOLLADAY, UT — A suspect in a weekend stabbing that sent a 58-year-old man to the hospital in critical condition, has been arrested.

 The Salt Lake County Sheriff’s office says that United Fire Authority firefighters saw a man matching the suspect’s description on Sunday night near 2300 East and 4400 South.
 They contacted police who were dispatched to the area.
-Once they made contact they confirmed he was a suspect in the stabbing.
+Once they made contact with the suspect they confirmed he was suspected in the stabbing.

-Unified Police say the suspect, Daimen Mikel, age 25, was injured and required hospitalization on Sunday night.
+UPD says the suspect, Daimen Mikel, age 25, was injured and required hospitalization on Sunday night.
 On Monday he was released from the hospital and booked into the Salt Lake County jail.
-Mikel is being investigated for aggravated assault and aggravated burglary.
+Mikel is charged with aggravated assault and aggravated burglary.